 - 2 tbsp raw cacao powder

-- pinch of rock salt (I used Himalayan pink)
+- 1 pinch sea or rock salt (I used Himalayan pink)

 - 3 tbsp water - more may be needed

 - Soak the cashew nuts in water overnight.
 Drain and rinse thoroughly.